theupdateframework/specification/tuf-spec.md

 * **4.1.
 Metaformat**

-   All documents use a subset of the JSON object format, with floating-point numbers omitted.
+   Implementers of TUF may use any data format for metadata files as long as all fields in this specification are included.
+The examples in this document use a subset of the JSON object format, with floating-point numbers omitted.
 When calculating the digest of an object, we use the "canonical JSON" subdialect as described at
         http://wiki.laptop.org/go/Canonical_JSON